pchiorean/Indentz/docs/README.md

 [^4]: By default, the trigger zone is 1% of the visible area.
 The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.

 [^5]: The codes are used by a customer who needs to manage POS posters in multiple locations and languages.

+[^6]: Releases may be old, however.
+The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch.
+This is what I actually use every day, so it's kind of tested, but… beware. ;)